 See Related: Motel vs Hotel vs Inn

 Address: 331 Forest Rd, Sedona, AZ 86336, United States

 Rating: 4.8 out of 5

 Sedona/Red Rock Country is found at 331 Forest Rd, Sedona, AZ 86336, in the Coconino National Forest.

-The Red Rock Country has spectacular landscape of giant red sandstones spires and red sandstone cliffs.
+The Red Rock Country has a spectacular landscape of giant red sandstone spires and red sandstone cliffs.

 The Red Rock Country is very popular among tourists due to its amazing landscapes.
 There’s plenty of nearby accommodation for all sorts of travelers from camping to staying in luxury resorts.

 Before venturing into the forest, you should visit one of the two Forest Service Visitors Centers and get a map of the area to help you navigate with ease and show you locations of places of interest.

 If you and your family love flowers, visiting Sedona/Red Rock Country in spring will blow your mind.
 The incomparable display of spring wildflowers here is spectacular, especially after a wet winter.

 Species of flowers on display include the California poppy, evening primrose, lupine, owl’s clover, globemallow, and the paintbrush.